-This facility was built in 1989 and has the capacity of 592 prisoners.
+The current St. Charles County Department of Corrections (SCCDOC) facility was built in 1989 and has the capacity of 592 prisoners.
 It is a maximum security second generation jail.
-Current population distribution consists of inmates awaiting trial, committed / sentenced, state prisoners and holds for other jurisdictions including local municipalities as well as federal inmates.
+Current population distribution consists of inmates awaiting trial, committed/sentenced, state prisoners, and holds for other jurisdictions including local municipalities as well as federal inmates.

-Individuals are held here on a wide variety of offenses ranging from misdemeanor traffic offenses to murder in the first degree.
-The maximum sentence anyone can serve at this facility is 1 year per individual case, however, some individuals have been held here longer waiting to go to trial.
+Individuals are held on a wide variety of offenses ranging from misdemeanor traffic offenses to murder in the first degree.
+The maximum sentence anyone can serve at this facility is one year per individual case, however, some individuals have been held longer waiting to go to trial.

 Housing Unit Dayroom

 Inmates are typically assigned to housing units with the capacity of 24 to 48 individuals.
 Inmates spend a majority of their day in the housing unit for recreation, food service and daily activities.

 At the request of the officer on duty, inmates are allowed to enter and exit their cells any time during normal hours of operation.

 Inmates may spend an average of 14 hours per day in the dayroom or at recreation.